powerof3/ReadOrTakeBooks/README.md

-# Magic Sneak Attacks
+# Read Or Take Books

-SKSE plugin that enables sneak attacks with magic
+SKSE plugin that lets you read OR take books

 ## Requirements
 * [CMake](https://cmake.org/)